 Post Award Reporting Requirements

-All undergraduate and graduate students who receive ISLA funding must final a final report that meets the following guidelines.
-In some cases, a donor thank you note will also be required.
-Please be sure to credit ISLA appropriately in any public displays of your work.
+All undergraduate and graduate students who receive ISLA funding must submit a final report that meets the following guidelines.
+In some cases, a donor thank-you note will also be required (see details below).
+See ISLA Acknowledgement section for how to credit ISLA in any public displays of your work.

-Following project completion, please submit a final report.
-Final reports should be 5-6 pages in length, except for GSRA reports which can be 1-2 pages.
+Following project completion, all grant recipients (except Kennedy Scholars) must submit a final report except Conference Grant awardees who instead can simply submit a copy of their poster or conference paper.
+Final reports should be 3-4 pages in length, except for GSRA reports which can be 1-2 pages.
 All reports should be written in a style accessible to a non-specialist reader.
-Funded graduate students must submit their final reports six months after their award has been made; deadlines for undergraduates are in late April and the second week in September.
+Awardees must attach at least one photograph of themselves conducting their research or other digital materials relevant to their funded research/project.
+GSRA recipients must submit their final reports six months after their award has been made; deadlines for undergraduates are in April and early September.

-Funded students should fill out the Confirmation of Project Completion form, which will provide them with a link to share with the project's advisor.
+Funded undergraduate students should fill out the Confirmation of Project Completion form, which will provide them with a link to share with the project's advisor.
 This link will take the faculty member to a different form where they may confirm your project's completion.
-Conference Presentation Grants and graduate student grants do not require a final report cover page.
+Conference Presentation Grants and graduate student grants do not require an advisor's confirmation.
 If you have any questions or problems with this process, contact Therese Blacketor, ISLA Student Program Coordinator.
-Awardees are encouraged to attach photographs or other digital materials relevant to your funded research/project.

 Final reports should address the following:

-List the where and when your research took place.
+List where and when your research took place.

 Nature of Research